Last Updated on May 30, 2025 by Dave Schoenbeck

 Is Direct Mail Dead?

-It’s true that email, social media ads, and text messaging cost much less than direct mail and tend to be the platforms of choice for many businesses, no matter the industry.
+It’s true that email, social media ads, and text messaging cost significantly less than direct mail and tend to be the platforms of choice for many businesses, regardless of the industry.
 Not many companies are found without a Facebook page or an email list these days.
-This has lead many companies to wonder: is direct mail dead?
+This has led many companies to wonder: Is direct mail dead?

-Digital media has undoubtedly changed the marketing game, but that doesn’t always mean that the traditional methods are unnecessary.
+Digital media has undoubtedly changed the marketing landscape, but that doesn’t necessarily mean traditional methods are obsolete.
 According to the Direct Marketing Association’s direct mail statistics, physical mail still outperforms email marketing campaigns by anywhere from 10% to 30%.

-While the costs and seemingly outdated tactics of direct mail have led many companies to abandon this strategy in favor of a digital-only approach, direct mail can seriously boost your business—if you’re smart about it.
+While the costs and seemingly outdated direct mail tactics have led many companies to abandon this strategy in favor of a digital-only approach, direct mail can seriously boost your business—if you’re smart about it.

 The Benefits of Direct Mail

 Also, direct mail can feel personal in a way that emails often don’t.
-People like receiving mail and, according to Forbes, a physical flier triggers an emotional response that leaves a longer-lasting impression on the consumer than a simple email or text.
+According to Forbes, people like receiving mail, and a physical flyer triggers an emotional response that leaves a longer-lasting impression on the consumer than a simple email or text.
 The key is to send out something your customers want.

 Making Direct Mail Work for Your Business